juntao/arenztopia/content/news/Issue 21.md

 Volume 1, Issue 1
 March 1st- March 7th, 2020

-## Restraunt owner shut down
+## Restraunt shut down
 by Lorenzo Avila

 A local restraunt owner, Joe Lonou, was arrested today for not following Covid guidelines.
-He had his tables not 6 feet apart, he had the restraunt at max capacity, and he was not  a mask.
+He had his tables not 6 feet apart, he had the restraunt at max capacity, and he was not requiring a mask.
 He was put in jail for 5 months.
 His restraunt also is being shut down.
 He told the OCA that "I don't regret a thing."
 The police said "This is the type of person who is selfish, and cares for no one but himself."

 ## Arts